Poland–Tanzania relations

-Poland–Tanzania relations refers to the diplomatic relations between the Republic of Poland and the United Republic of Tanzania.
+Poland–Tanzania relations are the diplomatic relations between the Republic of Poland and the United Republic of Tanzania.
 Both nations are members of the United Nations and the World Trade Organization.

 History

 Between 1942 and 1944, 18,000 Polish refugees arrived to the Kenyan port city of Mombasa and taken to the territory of Tanganyika (known as Tanzania today).
 The refugees were part of a larger exodus of between 320,000 and a million Polish evacuees who were forced out of Poland by the Soviet Union during World War II and sent to the eastern parts of the Soviet Union and Siberia.
 With the assistance of Anders' Army, approximately 110,000 Polish evacuees left the Soviet Union to Persia and 18,000 of those refugees were sent to East Africa.
+A consulate of Poland was located in Dar es Salaam from 1942 to 1945.

 While in Tanganyika, the refugees were sent to settlement camps in Ifunda, Kigoma, Kidugala, Kondoa, Morogoro and Tengeru.
 The refugees would remain in Tanganyika until 1949 when many were resettled to Australia, Canada and the United Kingdom.

 Diplomatic relations between Poland and Tanzania were established in 1961.
 In 1962, Poland opened a resident embassy in Dar es Salaam.
 In 1987, Tanzanian Foreign Minister Benjamin Mkapa paid an official visit to Poland.
 The Polish embassy was closed in 2008, and Poland was accredited to Tanzania from its embassy in Nairobi, Kenya.
 In 2003, Benjamin Mkapa returned to Poland as President of Tanzania.

 In 2012, Poland opened an honorary consulate in Tanzania and in 2018, Poland re-opened its embassy in Dar es Salaam, nine years since its closure.
 The re-opening of the embassy was presided by Polish Foreign Minister Jacek Czaputowicz and Tanzanian Foreign Minister Augustine Mahiga.
 Tanzania is one of the main beneficiaries of Polish development aid and Tanzania is one of Poland's priority partners in Sub-Saharan Africa.
+The Polish Medical Mission provides professional courses for Tanzanian medical workers and donates medical equipment to Tanzanian hospitals, co-funded by the Ministry of Foreign Affairs of Poland.